mzampetakis/mzampetakis.github.io/tabs/about.md

 title: About
 ---

-I am a software engineer with more then 7 years of experience mainly in developing web services and full stack web applications.
-Solving problems and designing optimal solutions using clean code guidelines are my favourite tasks as well as developing, expanding and maintaining software with evolving technologies.
+I am a software engineer with a passion on software and technology!
+I am currently working at [Enartia](https://enartia.com) as a beckend SW engineer.
+Solving challenging problems and improving code development process is what I mostly love to do.

+In my free time I enjoy spending time with my family, cycling and "playing" with LEGO's.
+Also, I am (trying) to [contribute to OSS](https://github.com/mzampetakis?tab=repositories) and co-organizing the [DevStaff Community](https://devstaff.gr).

-You can find out more about me in any of my social profiles appearing at the bottom left corner of the site of at [my personal website](http://mzampetakis.com/).
+You can find out more about me in any of my social profiles appearing at the bottom left corner of this site.

+>Always evolve, face challenges (of any kind) and solve problems.